 The type of client for the session (UI, API user, or API key)

 The session's license edition

 To view sessions, click Settings > Site> Sessions.

 Tip: Click the Group By button to group the sessions by one of the fields, such as Access type, Client ip, Session identifier, User, and so forth.

 In on-premises environments, site admins can perform the following actions:

 Terminate sessions.
 To end sessions manually, select one or more sessions and click Terminate Session.
-The button is visible when sessions are selected.
+The Terminate Session button is visible when at least one session is selected.